ankeesler/anwork/doc/FEATURE.md

 into sections below.

 ## Application
-- Add ability to reference tasks by UID number.

 ## CLI
 - Add support for CliArgumentType.FILE.
+- Add examples into the CLI schema.

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?